bitlogik/OpenPGPpy/README.md

 `OpenPGPcard.get_pin_status( pin_bank )`
 Reads PIN status : returns remaining tries left for the given PIN bank address (1, 2 or 3).
-Return value is 1, 2 or 3 : number of remaining tries before the PIN block.
+Return value is the number of remaining tries before the PIN block.
 Return value is 0 : PIN is blocked (no more tries).
 Return value is 9000 : PIN has been verified (OK).